Feb

 Losing teams are typically thought of as low-scoring organizations.
 The Pirates of this era were not high scorers, but aside from a particularly abysmal 1952 they didn’t stray far from the National League average in run production.
 What sank the team to the bottom of National League standings year after year was the fact that they led the league in runs allowed every season from 1950-1955.
 Scoring marginally lower than average runs coupled with well above average runs allowed is a disaster.

 There are several reasons for this state of affairs.
 The Pirates, now under the watch of Branch Rickey, were a financial dumpster fire.
-Payroll was kept as low with any player showing the possibility of earning a higher salary elsewhere quickly traded or sold for cash (e.g. Cliff Chambers).
+Payroll was kept low with any player showing the possibility of earning a higher salary elsewhere quickly traded or sold for cash (e.g. Cliff Chambers).
 The team began to assemble single-tool players and made sure to avoid guys whose only skills were on defense.

 Bill Howerton fit this mold perfectly.
 He couldn’t run or field but was an absolute bargain bin steal at the bat for Pittsburgh.
 Howerton amassed a lifetime slash line of .274/.364/.472 with almost 20 HRs per 162 games.
 His weighted on-base average stood at .380, the highest by almost 30 points in MLB history for someone with a matching level of wins above replacement (2.7 games).
 Both Fangraphs (118 wRC+)and Baseball Reference (OPS+ 119) have him as about 20% better than the average big leaguer when at the plate.